charlottia/notes/content/posts/0015-comptime-flow-exhaustiveness.md

 'whatever', found 'void'`.)

 It's not very helpful, because the reference trace refers to the point at which this function gets *called*.
-In this case, it's with a runtime-known value, so every case is expanded.
 We don't actually know which is the missing implementation, just that it exists.

 But that's okay, we can add that ourselves!